Herbal and Natural Medicine, Plus Some Regular First Aid

 If you wish to learn more about herbal medicine, first know that it works best in tandem with regular (allopathic) medicine and that if you want to get serious with it, you'll have to actually go to medical school.
 To start dabbling, you can start by searching for the botanical name of an herb and reading research articles on it here: Pubmed Central.
 Folkloric and anecdotal stuff that can point you to herbs for research can be found in Rosemary Gladstar's as well as Lesley Bremness's work.
 Steven Harrod Buhner's work usually includes studies and is therefore a little more reliable.
 More folkloric resources for learning about herbal medicine include work by Maria Treben and John Heinerman, but be sure to temper these with common sense, experience, and the results of the best studies on herbs you can find.
 Always take folkloric claims for herbs with a grain of salt.

-Specific good books for learning herbal medicine: Britain's Wild Flowers by Rosamund Richardson, Rosemary Gladstar's Family Herbal, Herbs by Lesley Bremness, Herbal Antibiotics by Stephen H. Buhner, Herbal Antivirals by Stephen H. Buhner, Rosemary Gladstar's Medicinal Herbs: A Beginner's Guide
+Specific good books for learning herbal medicine: Britain's Wild Flowers by Rosamund Richardson, Rosemary Gladstar's Family Herbal, Herbs by Lesley Bremness, Herbal Antibiotics by Stephen H. Buhner, Herbal Antivirals by Stephen H. Buhner, actually just about anything by Stephen H. Buhner, Rosemary Gladstar's Medicinal Herbs: A Beginner's Guide

 More books for learning a little bit about medicine in general: Anatomy by Frank Netter, Feed Your Face by Jessica Wu, M.D., The Merck Manual of Diagnosis and Therapy (for physicians)